Please Fix the Road

 Please Fix the Road is a 2022 puzzle video game developed by Polish studio Arielek and published by Silesia Games.
-It was released in June 2022 for Windows; the game is unique in that a compromised version is also offered free-to-play for players that would rather pirate video games through a torrent.
-It in May 2024 for Nintendo Switch.
-The game received a positive reception, with praise for its calm atmosphere and graphics but criticism for its gameplay.
+It was released in June 2022 for Windows; the game is unique in that a compromised version is also offered free-to-play for players who would rather pirate video games through a torrent.
+It was available in May 2024 for Nintendo Switch.
+The game received a positive reception, with praise for its calm atmosphere and graphics, but criticism for its gameplay.

 Gameplay

 In Please Fix the Road, the player must finish an incomplete road using their provided resources.
 Across 160 levels, the player has a limited amount of bombs to clear land and road tiles to add paths, both of which come in different shapes and sizes.
 In some levels of the game, the terrain is uneven, and the player may also have to finish a railroad or canal network.
 At any point in the game, they can undo a move, take a hint, or restart the level.